Danssui2/Task-Manager-Html-CSS-JavaScript/README.md

 fixed the create task button slightly overlapping the timers.<br>
 Change the architecture similiar to MVC <br>
 removed background images from nav and added svgs<br>
-removed position absolute from lower-box .lb-head.<br>
+removed position absolute from lower-box .categories-heading.<br>
 remove flex with grid and also height auto from some properties<br>
 added transition on task-view.<br>
 removed flex box from lower-input div<br>